![]() |

 an expansive, yet intimate landscape; a not quite flat, but undulating rural county; which makes the city geographically remote and not easily accessible, to the delight and consternation of its inhabitants.

 It’s easy for Rodulfo to give a nod to the art of Paul Klee, Max Ernst and De Chirico for example, while remaining very much his own man.
-Although his art utilizes some of the techniques and motifs associated with surrealism, more correctly, magical realism he retains his artistic integrity.
+Although his art utilizes some of the techniques and motifs associated with surrealism, as well as magical realism, he retains his artistic integrity.
 Labels are often misguiding and Rodulfo wisely eschews any eager and simplistic labelling of his still evolving creativity.
-But although comparisons can be misleading, there is one British artist whose art is worthy of note in technique and imagination to Rodulfo's - that of the self-exiled British surrealist artist Leonora Carrington (1917-2011).
+But although comparisons can be misleading, there is one British artist whose art is worthy of note in both technique and imagination to Rodulfo's - that of the self-exiled British surrealist artist Leonora Carrington (1917-2011).
 Like Carrington, Rodolfo acknowledges the role the unconscious psyche plays in his creativity.
 Like Carrington, Rodulfo's symbolism is home-grown and capable of striking a deep chord in its unconscious association.
-Finally, like Carrington, Rodulfo is equally adept at composing a layered field of perspective to showcase his artistic vision.
-His paintings, like the best of surrealist or magical realist painters can be a vivid encounter with the unconscious psyche or more correctly in Rodulfo's case, a polite enquiry into the relationship of the viewer to their own unconscious psyche.
+Finally, like Carrington, Rodulfo is equally adept at draughting a layered field of perspective to showcase his artistic vision.
+His paintings, like the best surrealist or magical realist painters can be a vivid encounter with the unconscious psyche, or more correctly in Rodulfo's case, a polite enquiry into the viewer's relationship to their own unconscious psyche.

-Rodulfo's canvas As the Elephant laughed (top) exhibits a rich vocabulary of symbolism evoking a microcosm of life on earth.
+Rodulfo's canvas As the Elephant laughed (above) exhibits a rich vocabulary of symbolism evoking a panorama of life on earth.
 The relentless march of time is depicted by the eroding cliffs of the Norfolk coast framing the composition.
 Its detailed brushwork includes stars and the ocean, perhaps the most common of all symbols of the unconscious psyche.
-Proto-zoo marine-life, animals and ageing humans are depicted in a skillfully layered composition evoking the cosmic nature of time.
-It's a canvas lush in colouration which instantly transports the viewer to internal landscapes of the imagination where symbol and magic are mystically intertwined.
-As with the best of Rodulfo's art, imagery, technique and imagination alchemically coagulate to form an absorbing viewing experience.
+Protozoan marine-life, animals and ageing humans are also depicted in a skilfully layered composition evoking the cosmic nature of time.
+It's a canvas lush in colouration which instantly transports the viewer to internal landscapes of the imagination where as in much of Peter Rodulfo's art, imagery, technique and imagination coagulate to form an absorbing viewing experience.

 In January 2012 Peter Rodulfo released no less than twelve photographic images of new paintings to public view.
 I've chosen just two of his paintings from a total of over 60 in his facebook portfolio for 2011/12 alone.
 With such a varied and expansive back-catalogue and with many paintings quite different in subject-matter, but equal in terms of technical virtuosity, its well worth checking out more of Rodulfo's art-work.